 It has been around for decades and has gained popularity as more and more families are selling their homes and moving into an RV.
-They are realizing that RV skirting makes it possible to live in a camper fulltime in colder climates.
+They are realizing that RV skirting makes it possible to live in a camper trailers full-time in colder climates.

 What Is RV Skirting And Why You Might Need IT

 RV Skirting, also being called “windskirting”, is simply material placed around the bottom of the camper.
 The main reason it is placed is to keep the undercarriage protected from the colder temperatures.
 It is a great way to keep you warm in the winter months, but many are starting to buy them to keep cooler in the summer as well.

 Skirting your RV provides a barrier from the cold and wind.
 There is so much heat loss through the floor of RVs that having the underneath sealed up traps the heat that escapes, leaving your floors feeling warmer.

 The small investment in skirting will have a huge return when your propane costs are lower and you aren’t paying for busted water lines.
 I have seen it way too many times where a camper thought they didn’t need skirting, but then temperatures dropped below freezing and they no longer had water because their lines froze.